-As a species, we’re inclined to prefer circumstances and events that are simple, comfortable and predictable.
+As a species, we prefer circumstances and events that are simple, comfortable and predictable.
 If we had it our way, we’d just coast along with as little effort as possible.
 But any dream worth having requires work and an openness to change and the unknown.

 It takes extra energy to do hard things.
 Like the fuel that’s needed to propel a rocket into orbit, we too need the fuel of our determination to push through any resistance to reach higher levels of success.

 Anyone who’s achieved some measure of success in their respective fields will tell you that fear is a part of the process.
 When I started my career as a coach and workshop facilitator in my 20s, I was nervous about whether people would see me as an expert who could give credible advice.

 It proved to be valid concern as I did meet encounter clients who reflected my doubts.
 Yet, I refused to give up.
 I continued to focus on improving my skills and reminding myself of my bigger vision : to encourage people to live authentic lives.
 I was going to find a way to do it, no matter what.